TimoLambing/gallery/README.md

 By default it is enabled if the `NODE_ENV` environment variable is not equal to `development`.

-When enabled, any cached content/pages will be available offline.
+When enabled, any cached (already opened) content/pages will be available offline.
+A future goal is to have full precaching with workbox of all assets on install to enable it to work fully offline.

 It is possible to add custom service workers with the module.